Shazwazza/Articulate/docs/themes.md

 Custom themes that override `CommentsDisqus.cshtml` can keep the same filename and branch on `Model.CommentsProvider`.

+### Giscus palette per theme

+Each shipped theme includes a `giscus.css` in its `assets/` folder that recolours the comment box to match its palette.
+Articulate's `/articulate/giscus-theme/{theme}` endpoint proxies the file with the CORS header giscus's cross-origin iframe needs.

+**One path, every source.** The controller self-fetches `/App_Plugins/Articulate/Themes/{theme}/assets/giscus.css`.
+Umbraco's static-web-assets middleware serves that URL uniformly for:

+1. Built-in themes (Articulate.Web).
+2. Copied or forked themes (`wwwroot/App_Plugins/Articulate/Themes/{theme}/assets/`).
+3. Package (RCL) themes (the package's `wwwroot/` served via the static-web-assets manifest).

+Themes without a `giscus.css` get a no-op CSS body so giscus initializes with its built-in palette instead of hanging on a load failure.

+No `DataTheme` configuration needed for any of the above — leave it empty.

 ## Upgrading custom themes

 Older themes may need: